 Student participation in the graduation ceremony is a privilege, not a right.
 Students who have completed the requirements for graduation are allowed to participate in graduation exercises, unless participation is denied for appropriate reasons, which may include discipline.
-Graduation exercises are under the control and direction of the resident district and ELC administration.
+Graduation exercises are under the control and direction of the resident district and Educational Learning Center Administration.